onecrayon/Jigger-sugar/README.markdown

 Jigger.sugar adds an action to easily manipulate numbers and colors in [Espresso](http://macrabbit.com/espresso/).
 After installing it, use the shortcut `command =` to edit the number or CSS hex code under your cursor.
 If you have one or more selections when you use `command =`, all selected numbers and/or colors will be updated.
 If you have neither a color nor a number under your cursor, one will be inserted.

+To modify all instances in the document of the color or number under your cursor, use `command option =`.
+This can be very useful for managing a CSS color palette across a complex file, for instance.

 **Calculations**

 * When modifying multiple numbers simultaneously, click the arrow next to the "number" token to see all numbers that will be affected by your calculation